uyuni-project/uyuni/susemanager-utils/testing/docker/README.md

 In case it had to be replaced, just make sure relevant containers have passwordless SSH access.

-Note that the VM host, ix64hv1100.qa.suse.de, uses the qemu "-snapshot" mode, which means that all disk changes are restored upon VM reboot.
+Note that the VM host, cokerunner.suse.de, uses the qemu "-snapshot" mode, which means that all disk changes are restored upon VM reboot.
 This is used to restore the VM to a known state weekly via a cron job on user root.

+To manage the VM you can use the following scripts (on cokerunner.suse.de):

+  * `/root/bin/run_oracle_server_used_by_docker`: to start the VM
+  * `/root/bin/restart_oracle_server_used_by_docker`: to kill the running
+    instance (if present) and start it again.